yaswanthteja/Complete_Python/04_Data_Structures/Types_ of_Copy.md

-# How To Copy Objects
+# How To you Copy an Object  in python??

 ### Key Differences: